 Sometimes concrete gets very hot.
 I’m sure you’ve had the experience of walking barefoot at the pool on the pavement, rushing to the water, or your towel to stop the burning sensation on your feet.

 There are two reasons that concrete gets hot.
 The first is the curing process, an exothermic chemical reaction between cement, water, and sand that can emit heat.
 The second is sustained exposure to the sun.
 Sometimes, heat from the sun can even exasperate the temperature rise from curing.

 But what processes cause these temperature rises?
 It turns out that there’s actually a lot to these particular material phenomena.

 Concrete goes through two different hardening processes after it’s first poured.
-The first is drying, where the water in the concrete evaporates out, leaving only the hard mixture of aggregate, sand, and cement.
+The first is drying, where the water in the concrete evaporates out, leaving mostly the hard mixture of aggregate, sand, and cement.

 All sorts of things can affect the curing process, from the ambient temperature of the air to the type of cement that’s used in the mixture